-The PI and other site personnel involved in the study must not implement any changes to the CSP without agreement with the Sponsor and prior review and documented approval from the IEC and RA, if applicable, except where necessary to eliminate an immediate hazard to the subjects.
-All changes to the final CSP must be documented in a dated and version controlled written protocol amendment.
-For non-substantial changes not affecting the rights, safety and well-being of the subjects or not related to the clinical objectives or endpoints, a simple notification to the IEC and RA, if applicable, can be sufficient.
+The PI and other site personnel involved in the study must not implement any deviation from or changes to the CSP without agreement with the Sponsor and prior review and documented approval from the IEC, except where necessary to eliminate an immediate hazard to the subjects.
+All changes to the final CSP must be documented in a written protocol amendment.
+However, administrative changes are to be documented in the Sponsor file without requiring a protocol amendment.